dalgi116/mau-mau_czech_version/README.md

 # Mau-Mau Czech version
 This is a Czech version of a popular game Mau-Mau.
+For information how the code works, look in the img folder at block_diagram.jpg.

 ## Rules